 In January and February 2022, the project team asked stakeholders and community organizations to provide feedback and share their aspirations for the proposed spaces and facilities.
-This report provides a summary of both What We Heard during Phase 1 Engagement, as well as What We Did with the feedback received through Phase 2 Public Engagement.
+This report provides a summary of both What We Heard during Phase 1 Engagement, as well as What We Did (how the feedback received during Phase 1 Stakeholder Engagement influenced the preparation of two preliminary design concepts, which were presented to the broader public during Phase 2A Public Engagement).